pysmo/pysmo/docs/source/developing.md

 tasks (all the steps below) for you automatically.
 :::

+## Requirements

-## Setting up the development environment on Windows
+### Setting up Windows

-To set up the development environment correctly on Windows, we need a few additional steps.
+To set up the development environment correctly on Windows, you need a few additional steps.
-* Install [Chocolatey](https://chocolatey.org/install#individual), a package manager for Windows which we will be using to set up the additional dependencies correctly.
+* Install [Chocolatey](https://chocolatey.org/install#individual), a package manager for Windows which you will be using to set up the additional dependencies correctly.
-* Once Chocolatey is installed, run the following commands to install the dependencies:
+* Once Chocolatey is installed, run the following commands (run as administrator) using PowerShell or Command Prompt to install the dependencies:
 ```
 choco install make
 choco install awk
-choco install pandoc
 ```

-## Requirements

 ### Python